dicodiaz/dicodiaz/README.md

 ## 👨🏻‍💻 About Me

 - I like experimenting with new technologies and building small projects.
+- I love solving DSA challenges.
+Hit me up for a peer session at any time!
 - Currently a Microverse student.
 - Electronic engineering graduate with a previous career as a RAN engineer.
 - Looking for new opportunities as a Full Stack Developer.